To give your child the best learning outcomes, you need to understand how they learn. From there, you can provide them with the support they need.

 Visual/Spatial Learner

-Visual learners learn best when they have a visual representation of what they are learning about.
+Visual learners learn best when they can see a representation of what they are learning about.
 For these students, pictures and videos can be helpful, along with other types of visual learning aids.
-Your child might be a visual learner if they prefer using maps, pictures, and other visual aids to help them process new information.
+Your child might be a visual learner if she prefers using maps, pictures, and other visual aids to help her process new information.
 Visual learners tend to have a good sense of direction and are good visualizers.
-They also like coloring or drawing.

 Two tips for helping your visual learner study: